marpme/multithreading-c/README.md

 2. `` cd `` into this folder
 3. run the following to compile and run the program
     `` gcc thread_bsp.c -pthread -o run; ./run ``

+__Be aware while compiling this program, there can be some warning.
+You can safely ignore them.__